 Along with representatives from Member States and UN entities, Dr Milaki is involved in a number of NGO Committees working for systemic justice, which are listed below.

-She also created an advocacy toolkit which contains guidance for taking action towards the Elimination of Violence against Women and Children, published in 2021.
-This essential publication contains tools to help groups respond to, advocate against and endeavour to prevent such violence.
+Dr Milaki has produced a number of key resources, which contain guidance and information for taking action towards the Elimination of Violence against Women and Children.
+These essential publications contains tools to help groups respond to, advocate against and endeavour to prevent such violence.

 The IPA UN Advocacy Focus for 2020-2022 is the Elimination of Violence against Women and Children.
 Dr Milaki and our team have produced an extensive range of statements, reports and other documents on this and other priorities as part of our engagement with the United Nations.